 Mix cardiovascular exercise with strength training and vice versa.
 Exercise is one of the most effective ways to prevent many lifestyle-related diseases.
 Not only that, but it can also increase your testosterone levels.
 And why is this?
 A study in the Journal of Applied Physiology found that men who consumed the recommended amounts of “good fats” (think avocados, almonds, and blue fish) had higher testosterone levels than those who didn't.

 When it comes to the recommended daily dose, experts suggest that between 20 and 30% of the daily calorie intake should come from fats.
 Healthy testosterone levels are also important for people to whom a woman is assigned at birth, along with other key hormones, such as estrogen and progesterone.
-Your integrative medicine doctor can help you determine if your testosterone levels are healthy and what you can do to increase them.
-Testosterone therapy has continued to be in high demand in recent years, and while it is an effective treatment option for many men, raising testosterone levels may not require a visit to the doctor's office.
+If you're overweight or diabetic, you're more likely to have high levels of estrogen relative to testosterone.
+Interestingly, studies involving adolescent boys and young men have found that testosterone levels can be used to predict alcohol dependence or the onset of alcohol consumption.